J-Rios/TLG_JoinCaptchaBot/README.md

     <img width="100%" height="100%" src="https://gist.githubusercontent.com/J-Rios/05d7a8fc04166fa19f31a9608033d10b/raw/32dee32a530c0a0994736fe2d02a1747478bd0e3/captchas.png">
 </p>

-Bot to verify if a new user, who joins a group, is a human.
+Telegram Bot to verify if a new member joining a group is a human.
-The Bot sends an image captcha for each new user, and kicks any of them that can't solve the captcha in a specified amount of time.
-Also, any message that contains an URL sent by a new "user" before captcha completion will be considered Spam and will be deleted.
+Upon a new user join a group, the Bot send an image-based [captcha challenge](https://en.wikipedia.org/wiki/CAPTCHA) that must be solved to allow the user stay in the group.
+If the new user fails to solve the captcha within a set time limit, they are removed from the group.
+Additionally, any message from a new user that includes a URL prior to the completion of the captcha will be considered Spam and will be deleted.

 ## Donate